decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ###### Key purposes

-- `veriKey` adds a verification key to the `verificationMethod` section of document
+- `veriKey` adds a verification key to the `verificationMethod` section of document and adds a reference to it in the `assertionMethod` section of document.
-- `sigAuth` adds a verification key to the `verificationMethod` section of document and adds an entry to the `authentication` section of document.
+- `sigAuth` adds a verification key to the `verificationMethod` section of document and adds a reference to it in the `authentication` section of document.
 - `enc` adds a key agreement key to the `verificationMethod` section and a corresponding entry to the `keyAgreement` section.
   This is used to perform a Diffie-Hellman key exchange and derive a secret key for encrypting messages to the DID that lists such a key.